ccppi3/Jira-REST-Api-Interface/README.md

 This takes the list and synchronises with the db, if a new entry is found it will be returned in a list which contains all new uids.

-> returns list of nre uifd
+> returns list of new uids

 ### setupPOP(host,port,user,password=None)